ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 sending host at layers lower than the transport layer (i.e. network layer, traffic shaping layer, network device layer).

-C.lost_out: The number of packets in the current outstanding window that are marked as lost.
+C.lost_out: The amount of data in the current outstanding window that is marked as lost.

-C.retrans_out: The number of packets in the current outstanding window that are being retransmitted.
+C.retrans_out: The amount of data in the current outstanding window that are being retransmitted.

 C.min_rtt: The minimum observed RTT over the lifetime of the connection.